May 21, 2014

 Tim is a sixth-generation San Franciscan.
 He served in Vietnam and after a long career in the military and the retail jewelry business he answered a call to full time ministry in a local church.
 Partly because of his passion for local and family histories, he conducts guided tours of the Cemetery’s historic Odd Fellows Mausoleum and grounds and thoroughly enjoys helping families discover long lost family connections through the Cemetery’s records.

 Tim’s has an interest in aircraft that goes way back.
 His dad served in the Army Air Forces in WWII as a radio repairman on B-25s in England, and completed primary flight training in Wisconsin.
 He has been involved in the Reno National Air Races since 1968, and currently serves as a volunteer with the National Air Racing Group.

 3200 N. Laughlin Road.
 Santa Rosa, CA

 Directions: From Santa Rosa, take Highway 101 North and exit at Airport Blvd.
 Turn left on Laughlin Road toward the museum.
-The Mesa building is located on the left side of the street just past the museum and Nob Hill south gate.
+The Mesa building is located on the left side of the street a couple hundred yards past the museum.